Date of Birth: 22/10/93

 Height: 6ft 3in

-‘Little Lever’s Meat Clever’ showed what he was all about last November when he thrilled Sky Sports viewers.
-He certainly wasn’t booked to beat unbeaten Scot John Doherty and when he was dropped after 20 seconds, it was a big ask for Cullen against Matchroom prospect.
+‘Little Lever’s Meat Clever’ showed what he was all about in November 2020 when he thrilled Sky Sports viewers.

 He defied the odds though and showed that he is real force in the domestic 12 stone division and took a clear points win after ten exciting rounds.

 Cullen was called on again by Eddie Hearn for his first Fight Camp card of 2021 when he was matched against two-time World title challenger Avni Yildrim in front of a global audience on DAZN.

 Jack fought out of his skin and took a unanimous points verdict to pick up the vacant IBF International title against the Turk who earlier this year challenged lb for lb King Canelo Alvarez.

 Cullen has now been promised another big fight by Eddie Hearn and it’s one that will take him close towards a World title.

 Cullen had a low key start to his professional career that began in October 2016, despite winning 15 of his first 16 fights almost exclusively on VIP cards.